VAVUS

 The translation layer decides how literal or context-aware the result should be.
 Standard translation is fast and predictable for phrases, forms, and quick messages.
 AI translation can account for tone, domain vocabulary, long context, and follow-up instructions.

-In Vavus, V-Translate is the fast standard engine.
-Vavus AI translation uses model routing for more context-aware output.
-That split matters because not every user needs an expensive contextual model for every sentence.
+In Vavus, V-Translate is the fast sentence-by-sentence engine.
+Vavus AI understands the full context when tone, terminology, or longer context matters.
+That split matters because not every user needs a contextual translation path for every sentence.

 Stage 3: output